Rick's Daily Tips

 Rick’s answer: Ginger, my answer consists of both good news and bad news.
 First, the bad news…

-I can assure you that the vertical lines on your screen aren’t being caused by a virus, and visiting that website had nothing to do with causing this issue.
+I can assure you that the vertical lines on your screen aren’t being caused by a virus, and clicking the link you clicked did not cause this issue.
 That was merely a strange coincidence.

-It’s a pretty good bet that either the screen itself is bad, or more likely, that the cable that runs from the laptop’s mainboard to the screen either has a break in it or a loose connector.
+It’s a pretty good bet that either the screen itself is bad, or more likely, that the cable that runs from the laptop’s mainboard to the screen either has a break in it or one of the connectors is loose.

 Either way, this isn’t a problem that I would recommend trying to fix yourself.